 Place your Nativity scene in a place of prominence – a prayer space, the dining table, on a coffee table, or elsewhere.
 To draw yourself deeper into Advent, frequently gaze at the Manger and imagine yourself as one of the characters.
 What was it like to be a shepherd and hear the angel’s proclamation?
 What concerns did St. Joseph have during the long trek?
 What would you offer Jesus as one of the magi?
 For inspiration, read the Gospel of Luke’s telling of the Nativity (Chapters 1 & 2).

 After you hang your last ornament but before you plug in the lights, bless your Christmas tree using the blessing on page 5 of the Advent booklet, or this PDF.
 By blessing the Christmas tree, we make explicit the connection between God’s generosity, and our generosity; the Tree of Life (the Cross), and our own tree and our own crosses; and the Light of the World and the lights on our tree.
-We offer back to God the gifts he has given us and make holy the space around the tree and the tree itself.
+We offer back to God the gifts He has given us and make holy the space around the tree and the tree itself.

 St. Nicholas is more than the image we have of Santa Claus today, but was a man of great generosity (read more here).
 In some homes, it is the custom for children and adults to place their shoes in front of the fireplace or another prominent place in the house.
 Before going to sleep, one of the parents places a small token gift (chocolate, apple, orange, ornament, etc.) and/or a short love note symbolizing St. Nicholas’ generous heart.

-Pray with the full-page version of “Light of the World,” by William Holman Hunt on page 12 of the Advent booklet using the prayer guide on page 11 of the Advent booklet.
+Pray with the full-page version of “The Last Judgment,” by Wassily Kandinsky on page 12 of the Advent booklet using the prayer guide on page 11 of the Advent booklet.
 The artwork and prayer guide can also be found on our Advent Art webpage.

 “Am I not here, I, who am your mother?
 Are you not under my shadow and protection?
 Am I not the source of your joy?
 Are you not in the hollow of my mantle, in the crossing of my arms?
 Do you need something more?
 Let nothing else worry you, disturb you.” – Our Lady of Guadalupe to San Juan Diego